-The Authority has an agreement with the Federal Home Loan Bank (FHLB) for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$1.5 billion.
+The Authority has an agreement with the FHLB for collateralized borrowings in an amount not to exceed the lending limit internally established by the FHLB, which is 40% of the Authority's total assets, or \$1.5 billion.
 Amounts drawn under the agreement bears interest at the same rates charged by the FHLB to its member banks and are collateralized by certain mortgage loans and investments.
-As of December 31, 2021 and 2020, the Authority had \$146.9 million and \$152.9 million of short-term debt outstanding with the FHLB.
+As of December 31, 2022 and 2021, the Authority had \$81.5 million and \$146.9 million of short-term debt outstanding with the FHLB.

-The Authority also has a revolving, unsecured, commercial bank line of credit agreement for borrowings of up to \$150.0 million.
-Amounts drawn under the agreement bear interest fixed at a spread above the one week or one-month LIBOR.
-This line of credit agreement terminates on March 31, 2022.
-The Authority pays an unused line fee, payable in arrears on the first business day after each calendar quarter.
-The fee is based upon the average daily unused amount of the line of credit computed on the basis of a 360-day year.
-As of December 31, 2021 and 2020, there was an outstanding balance of \$60.0 million and \$25.0 million, respectively.
+The Authority had a revolving, unsecured, commercial bank line of credit agreement for borrowings of up to \$150.0 million.
+Amounts drawn under the agreement incurred interest fixed at a spread above the one week or one-month LIBOR rate.
+The Authority paid an unused line fee based upon the average daily unused amount of the line of credit computed on the basis of a 360-day year.
+This line of credit agreement expired on March 31, 2022, and was not renewed.
+As of December 31, 2021, there was an outstanding balance of \$60.0 million.

-In 2021 the Authority obtained a second revolving, unsecured, commercial bank line of credit agreement for borrowings of up to \$50.0 million.
-Amounts drawn under the agreement bear interest fixed at a spread below The Wall Street Journal Prime Rate.
-This line of credit agreement terminates on March 31, 2022.
-The Authority pays an unused line fee, payable in arrears on the first business day after each calendar quarter.
-The fee is based upon the average daily unused amount of the line of credit computed on the basis of 360-day year.
-As of December 31, 2021, there was no outstanding balance on this agreement.
+In 2021 the Authority obtained an additional revolving, unsecured, commercial bank line of credit agreement for borrowings of up to \$50.0 million.
+Amounts drawn under the agreement bear interest fixed at a spread above Term Secured Overnight Financing Rate (SOFR).
+This line of credit agreement terminates on March 31, 2023.
+The Authority pays an unused line fee based upon the average daily unused amount of the line of credit computed on the basis of a 360-day year, payable quarterly in arrears.
+As of December 31, 2022 and 2021, the Authority had \$20.0 million and \$0 of short-term debt outstanding on this agreement.